kbroman/blog/content/post/2011-11-01-halloween-2011-count.md

   * The white grid lines make it easy to see the details, and they still don't get in the way of the plot.

   * With the grid lines, you don't need to include tick marks, but can just use proximity.
-(Note that the labels can and should be closer to the plot when there are no <strike>bristles</strike> ticks.)
+(Note that the labels can and should be closer to the plot when there are no ~~bristles~~ ticks.)

   * The use of color for the actual data makes them stand out better.